gardehal/3d-printing/created/spst-switch/README.md

 - Move anvil towards middle and raise it up (currently blocks Part-B from moving all the way, but stops it in just the right place to make the "1" side flush with Part-A lip).
 - Make a groove for stripped wires to sit it, very small, do not want it to recede too far into the hammer or anvil.
 - It was hard to get (insulate, while it should be a stripped one) wire though both hammer and anvil holes, window on side in Part-A made it much easier.
 Part-Bs hammer was possible without special window, using a pick or backside of small knife and a pair of pliers.
+- Rotate hammer and nest +45 degrees Z (before tilting nest).
+- Hammer and nest should be about 8 mm long each so they can touch.

 ---